 A brew time that’s too long can cause poor tasting coffee.
 Leaving your grounds swimming in water for too long can lead to over-extraction, and your coffee can end up tasting bitter.
 Plus, there’s the convenience aspect of it; you don’t want to wait around forever scratching your arm waiting for your morning fix, right?

 It all depends on how much time you have to maintain your device.
 Most of our reviewed coffee makers have dishwasher-safe parts, and shouldn’t be a problem to clean for the busy commuter.
+The Bodum Bistro even has a removable water reservoir for easier filling and cleaning.
 Don’t forget to descale your machine to keep it running smoothly.